What is the cost of asbestos removal?

 Sample Cost Breakdowns

 Asbestos Roof Removal:

 Typical costs for removing roof is $55-$75m2.
 This price includes asbestos removal and disposal.
 Factors that will vary the cost include the roof height and pitch (angle).
-Stpper roofs are generally harder ot work with and may incur extra charges.
+Stepper roofs are generally harder to work with and may incur extra charges.
 As a general rule the larger the roof the smaller the cost.
 You should expect to pay a minimum of $500.

 Asbestos Fence Removal:

 The cost of removing a fence depends on how far the material is buried.
 This job requires a complete dig out.
 Costs range of $35-$65 m2 for removal and disposal.
 Prices can also be charged per sheet of fencing, depending on the style of fence.
 This can be rpcied from $20-$30 per sheet.